Stunning succulents & flowers growing in the rich soil

 The water below the dam weir extends to the Keyser river, this has been rehabilitated with reeds and indigenous plants that provide cover for the birds and fauna that traditionally inhabit this wetland.
 The island habitat provides a roosting site for birds, creating a wonderful biodiverse area.

 The area of Granitic Fynbos is of particular botanical significance at Die Oog.
-Between August and October, it provides a spectacular display of colourful blooms from the myriad of geophytes that bloom.
+Between August and October, it provides a spectacular display of colour from the myriad of geophytes that bloom.
 Also of interest is the recently reintroduced Erica verticillata, until recently extinct in the wild, that blooms from about March and used to be found in profusion from this area to the Cape Flats.

 Fynbos found inside Die Oog